Dumpster diver

 Visualize all of your valuable possessions – Cosmetic products, fashion items, foodstuff, whatever you wish.
 The stores you usually purchase these products are the best places you can begin your dumpster diving experience.

-From what we have gathered so far from dumpster divers on the internet, here are the best location for dumpster diving:
+From what we have gathered so far from dumpster divers on the internet, here are the best locations for dumpster diving:

 • Supermarket and bakeries